 Google has tightened the screws over the past three years in a way that has convinced me that three

 years days from now, the only keywords you will see will be the ones you’ve paid for.

 This leaves search professionals walking down a path where some of the core functions of the job we’re being asked to do today will be gone soon – and maybe that’s a good thing.

-Even before Google’s bombshell, any client question that focused on the subject of keywords was beginning to be so complex to answer that we generally had to show a chart.
+Even before Google’s bombshell this week, any client question that focused on the subject of keywords was beginning to be so complex to answer that we generally had to show a chart.

 Answers sound like this, “Last year, queries from Google for widget X accounted for 40% of your search traffic.
 This year, searches for widget X are only sending 23% of your traffic, but your (not provided) numbers have doubled.
 So if we extrapolate and assume 40% of the ‘not provided’ was for widget X we are at about the same level.
 Of course since 58% of our traffic is now ‘not provided’ we can’t really be sure that it is a valid extrapolation…”

 That glazed-over look from your clients can be translated into, “I stopped listening at the first comma.”